 increased just 11 percent during the same period.

 One way to make housing more affordable is to shift the supply and demand equation.
 This would entail building significant new entry-level housing, something that just isn’t happening at any scale today.
-Construction costs have escalated, due to both labor and material shortages, which means even modest homes are selling for well above what most first-time buyers can afford.
+Construction costs have escalated, due to both labor and material shortages.
+This means even modest homes are selling for well above what most first-time buyers can afford.

 In fact, the new construction of all housing types is well below where it needs to be.
 According to the U.S. Census Bureau, single-family home construction (at all price points) is running at its slowest pace since 1995.